causify-ai/tutorials/class_project_instructions/Projects/ONNX_Project_Description.md

 **Description**

-ONNX (Open Neural Network Exchange) is an open-source format designed to facilitate the interoperability of AI models across different frameworks.
-It allows developers to convert models from various libraries (like PyTorch, TensorFlow, etc.) into a unified format, enabling seamless deployment across platforms.
-Key features include:
+ONNX (Open Neural Network Exchange) is an open-source format for representing machine learning models.
+It enables interoperability between various frameworks and tools, allowing users to convert models from one framework to another seamlessly.
+With ONNX, developers can optimize their models for performance and deployment across different platforms.

-- **Interoperability**: Supports model conversion between different deep learning frameworks.
-- **Optimization**: Provides tools to optimize models for performance on various hardware.
+Technologies Used
+ONNX

+- Facilitates model interoperability between frameworks like TensorFlow, PyTorch, and Scikit-learn.
-- **Extensive Operator Support**: Includes a broad range of operators for building complex models.
+- Supports a wide variety of operators for deep learning and traditional ML models.
-- **Ecosystem Compatibility**: Works with popular frameworks and tools, enhancing flexibility in model deployment.
+- Enables optimization for inference on different hardware accelerators.

 ---

 ### Project 1: Image Classification with ONNX (Difficulty: 1)

-**Project Objective**:
+**Project Objective**
-Develop a simple image classification model using a pre-trained ONNX model to classify images from a public dataset, optimizing for accuracy.
+Develop a pipeline to classify images of handwritten digits using a pre-trained model.
+The goal is to optimize and deploy the model using ONNX for efficient inference.

-**Dataset Suggestions**:
+**Dataset Suggestions**
-Utilize a public image dataset available on Kaggle or HuggingFace, such as CIFAR-10 or Fashion-MNIST.

-**Tasks**:
+- MNIST Handwritten Digits Dataset: Available on Kaggle [MNIST Dataset](https://www.kaggle.com/c/digit-recognizer/data).

+**Tasks**
+- Load Pre-trained Model:
-- **Model Selection**: Choose a pre-trained ONNX model suitable for image classification (e.g., MobileNet).
+  - Utilize a pre-trained model (e.g., LeNet) in PyTorch or TensorFlow.

-- **Data Loading**: Load and preprocess the dataset using libraries like OpenCV or PIL.
+- Convert Model to ONNX:
+  - Export the model to the ONNX format for interoperability.

+- Inference Optimization:
-- **Model Inference**: Use ONNX Runtime to perform inference on the images and obtain predictions.
+  - Use ONNX Runtime for optimized inference on the MNIST dataset.

+- Evaluate Model Performance:
-- **Evaluation**: Calculate accuracy and confusion matrix to evaluate model performance.
+  - Measure accuracy and inference time to assess optimization gains.
-- **Visualization**: Visualize results by plotting sample images alongside their predicted labels.

-**Bonus Ideas (Optional)**:
-- Experiment with different pre-trained models and compare their performance.
-- Implement data augmentation techniques to improve model robustness.
+- Visualization:
+  - Visualize some predictions along with their confidence scores using Matplotlib.

 ---

 ### Project 2: Text Sentiment Analysis with ONNX (Difficulty: 2)

-**Project Objective**:
+**Project Objective**
-Build a sentiment analysis pipeline utilizing an ONNX model to classify text reviews from a public dataset, optimizing for precision and recall.
+Create a sentiment analysis model that predicts the sentiment of movie reviews.
+The project aims to optimize the model using ONNX for deployment in a web application.

-**Dataset Suggestions**:
+**Dataset Suggestions**
-Access a sentiment analysis dataset from Kaggle, such as IMDb movie reviews or Twitter sentiment data.

-**Tasks**:
-- **Model Conversion**: Convert a pre-trained NLP model (e.g., BERT) to ONNX format.
+- IMDb Movie Reviews Dataset: Available on Kaggle [IMDb Dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).

+**Tasks**
+- Data Preprocessing:
-- **Data Preprocessing**: Tokenize and encode text data using libraries like HuggingFace Transformers.
+  - Clean and preprocess text data (tokenization, padding).

+- Train Sentiment Analysis Model:
+  - Use a model like BERT or LSTM in TensorFlow or PyTorch.

+- Convert to ONNX:
-- **Inference with ONNX**: Load the ONNX model and perform inference on the text data to predict sentiments.
+  - Export the trained model to ONNX format.

+- Deploy with ONNX Runtime:
+  - Set up a simple web application using Flask to serve predictions.

+- Performance Evaluation:
-- **Performance Metrics**: Evaluate the model using precision, recall, and F1-score.
+  - Evaluate model accuracy and response time in the web application.
-- **Visualization**: Create visualizations (e.g., ROC curve) to illustrate model performance.

-**Bonus Ideas (Optional)**:
-- Fine-tune the ONNX model on a smaller labeled dataset to improve performance.
-- Compare the performance of the ONNX model with its original framework version.

 ---

-### Project 3: Time Series Forecasting with ONNX (Difficulty: 3)
+### Project 3: Anomaly Detection in Time-Series Data with ONNX (Difficulty: 3)

-**Project Objective**:
+**Project Objective**
-Implement a time series forecasting model using ONNX to predict future values based on historical data, focusing on minimizing forecasting error.
+Implement an anomaly detection system that identifies unusual patterns in financial time-series data.
+The project focuses on optimizing the model using ONNX for real-time inference.

-**Dataset Suggestions**:
+**Dataset Suggestions**
-Utilize a time series dataset available on Kaggle or government open data portals, such as stock prices or weather data.

-**Tasks**:
-- **Model Development**: Train a time series forecasting model (e.g., LSTM) in a framework like TensorFlow or PyTorch and convert it to ONNX format.
+- Yahoo Finance Stock Prices: Use Yahoo Finance API to fetch historical stock prices (e.g., Apple Inc. - AAPL).

+**Tasks**
+- Data Collection:
+  - Fetch historical stock price data using Yahoo Finance API.

+- Preprocess Time-Series Data:
-- **Data Preparation**: Preprocess the time series data, including normalization and sequence creation for training.
+  - Clean and normalize the data for model training.

-- **Model Inference**: Load the ONNX model and perform predictions on the test set.
-- **Error Analysis**: Calculate forecasting errors (e.g., MAE, RMSE) to evaluate model performance.
-- **Visualization**: Plot actual vs. predicted values to visualize forecasting accuracy.
+- Train Anomaly Detection Model:
+  - Use models like LSTM or Isolation Forest in TensorFlow or Scikit-learn.

+- Convert to ONNX:
+  - Export the model to ONNX format for enhanced performance.

+- Real-Time Inference:
+  - Set up a system using ONNX Runtime to detect anomalies in real-time.

+- Evaluation:
+  - Assess the model's performance using metrics like precision and recall.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Implement ensemble methods by combining predictions from multiple models.
-- Explore hyperparameter tuning techniques to enhance the forecasting model's accuracy.
+- For Project 1, explore different architectures and compare their performance after conversion to ONNX.
+- For Project 2, integrate additional features like user feedback to continuously improve the model.
+- For Project 3, implement a visualization dashboard using Plotly or Dash to display detected anomalies and stock trends.